BlockDevsUnited/BasicFrontEndTutorial/README.md

      _The important bits for us are: `1:06 to 4:14`_

    - Click Ethereum Mainnet in the top.
-Change to the Ropsten Tesnet and get a Copy an account's wallet public address
+Change to the Ropsten Tesnet and get a copy of the account's public address on your Metamask Wallet.

 2. **Request some Ropsten Tesnet Ether from a faucet loaded into your Metamask Wallet.**
    - [Faucet link to request funds](https://faucet.egorfine.com/)